syntaqx/weightloss-journal/README.md

 Additionally, while at the gym yesterday I did a bunch of research on YouTube regarding Whey Protein quality, reviews and such, and essentially came down to a few important characteristics that I wanted from my protein powder:

-- Whey Protein Isolate > Whey Protein Concentrate; Isolate goes under more processing, which results in higher protein content with less carbs, lactose and fat
+- Whey Protein Isolate > Whey Protein Concentrate
+  - Isolate goes under more processing, which results in higher protein content with less carbs, lactose and fat
 - Most Whey Proteins use a combination of Isolate __and__ Concentrate, often prioritizing Concentrate as it's cheaper
+- Isopure seems to be rated well online (although I'm sure these "top 10 protein" boards are fairly biased)
-- Isopure _does not_ use Concentrate, although is does include Soy as well.
+- Isopure _does not_ use Concentrate, although does say it contains Soy; Going to stay with Isopure for now.

 Purchased a few things: